Mindful Photography is a means of applying “intentional action” to the art of taking pictures.

 Zuckerberg San Francisco General Hospital

 My journey to Mindful Photography began when photography chose me and became my art form.
 I was a gangling teenager, unsure of how to be, and how to socialize.
 As long as I had my camera strapped around my shoulder, I felt secure in myself.
 I sought out the light and where it would take me.
 Always, it would lead me back to myself.
 I knew I was home.
 A few years ago, I participated in a Contemplative Photography Class at a Buddhist Temple.
 The instructor took us through exercises to sharpen our ability to “see.”
-They followed the teachings of book authors Andy Karr and Michael Wood, The Practice of Contemplative Photography.
+They followed the teachings of book authors Andy Karr and Michael Wood, in The Practice of Contemplative Photography.
 Little did I know that I now had a name for my art.
 To be able to practice my photography in a way that can serve and heal others is the greatest gift of my photographic journey.